JonathanLT/audio_arena/README.md

 - `walkdir`: For traversing directories and loading audio files.
 - `rodio`: For audio playback.
-- `druid` (or another chosen graphical library): For creating a cross-platform graphical user interface.
+- `egui`: For creating a cross-platform graphical user interface.

 ## Installation